Table of Contents

 Here we see that the visual element is the focus.
 Have fun and be whimsical with your business card!

 If you want to create a fun and vivid business card, this card is a great inspiration.
 Not only does it utilize icons to symbolize all the services provided, it also allows for lots of space to keep it from feeling overwhelming.
-Using yellow gives a burst of quirkiness.
+Using yellow gives a burst of quirkiness and presents a great business card inspiration.

 Vibrance is what is being displayed in this business card.
-The white flower against the bright red makes for such an exciting creative display.
+The white flower against the bright red makes for such an exciting creative business card design.
 It screams drama.
 The handwritten font also personalizes this business card so that your clients feel your individuality.

 A business card design like this example is very hypnotizing.
 Symmetry in design is powerful and aesthetically pleasing.